Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 - Hypovolemia (low blood volume)—Use with caution.
 May cause side effects to become worse.

 - Kidney disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Take apremilast exactly as directed by your doctor.
-Do not take it more often, and do not take it for a longer time than your doctor ordered.
+Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.